-21.1 Upon the written request from the employee, the City Manager or his/her designee may grant a regular employee a leave of absence without pay not to exceed one year.
+Upon the written request from the employee, the City Manager or his/her designee may grant a regular employee a leave of absence without pay not to exceed one year.
 Approval of such leave shall be in writing and signed by the City Manager.
 Upon expiration of a regularly approved leave without pay, the employee shall be reinstated in the position held at the time the leave was granted or to another equivalent position.

-21.2 Accrual of Benefits While on Unpaid Leave - An employee in leave without pay status will cease to earn sick leave, vacation leave, seniority, and City paid health benefits (except as otherwise provided under FMLA) when leave extends beyond a thirty (30) calendar day period of time.
-The employee may participate in the City's insurance program by paying his/her own premium.
+Accrual of Benefits While on Unpaid Leave -An employee in leave without pay status will cease to earn sick leave, vacation leave, seniority, and Employer paid health benefits (except as otherwise provided under FMLA) when leave extends beyond a thirty (30) calendar day period.
+The employee may participate in the Employer's insurance program by paying his/her own premium.